 Raising children to have a healthy relationship with food is easier said than done when you yourself have been raised to finish everything on your plate.
 You may also be battling with your own relationship with food.
 Or perhaps you just don’t have the mental bandwidth to help them think about their food choices at the end of a long hard day.

-When it comes to helping my daughter to have a healthy relationship with food, I can’t claim to be an expert, and it’s something I’m pretty sure I have not always made the best decisions on.
+When it comes to helping my daughter to have a healthy relationship with food and to love the body she is in, I can’t claim to be an expert, and it’s something I’m pretty sure I have not always made the best decisions on.
 But recently, when we published this article about children and obesity, it started an interesting conversation around therefore how to help children have a healthy relationship with food.
 When so often we feel up against it in terms of what it out there.

 So today I’ve invited Dr Nauf AlBendar, Medical Scientist and founder of The Womb Effect to help us get to the bottom of firstly why it’s important that we as parents encourage our children to have a healthy relationship with food, and secondly how exactly we can go about doing that.